indonesian passport countries visas 2

 What is a visa?

 Before you embark on your international escapade, you must have the correct visa, if that’s required.
-A visa is an official permit issued by a country that grants permission to its holder to enter, stay, or leave a country for a specific period and purpose.
+A visa is an official permit issued by a country that grants permission to its holder to enter, stay, or leave the country for a specific period and purpose.
 It serves as proof that the traveller has met the immigration requirements and is permitted to engage in activities such as tourism, business, study, or work.

 Generally, visa applications are processed at the embassy or consulate of the destination country.
 The requirements and process may vary depending on the visa type and the country you're visiting.